steelvelveteen/i3_dotfiles/Readme.md

 More info on the arch wiki [here.](https://wiki.archlinux.org/index.php/ruby) Then you will have to install ruby gems.
 You will find info on that same wiki Don't forget to add the binaries to your PATH
+#### NOTE: the export PATH must go in your .zshrc file
 And then you finally install [colorls.](https://github.com/athityakumar/colorls)

+## GoLang
+Download the zip file from the website [here.](https://golang.org/doc/install) There you will see the instructions to add the path to the go binaries (Also change your GOPATH env variable so it doesn't create a go directory in your home directory) Something like `export GOPATH=$HOME/.go`, hidden is better!! :)

 <div align="center">